hrishikesh-k/Blogfolio/content/about.md

 #### Work

-**2020+**: Worked as a 'Community Pilot' on Netlify.
-It included representing the company semi-officially on its forum and troubleshooting various problems of their customers regarding the usage of the platform.
+**2021+**: Worked as a Senior Suppor Engineer at Netlify.

-**2016+**: Worked on various freelance video editing and graphic designing projects for various people and organizations.
+**2016-21**: Worked on various freelance video editing and graphic designing projects for various people and organizations.

 **2016-17**: Worked at Hind Pictures as a video creator and made various music videos for their songs.